captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 9. **Hash Verification**: Uses both a cryptographic hash and a perceptual hash to check if the image has been altered.
 10. **Timestamp Verification**: Checks when the image was protected and suggests re-protection if it's too old.

 These techniques work together to create multiple layers of protection that are extremely difficult for AI training algorithms to remove or ignore, while remaining imperceptible to human viewers.
+The use of ResNet50 for adversarial perturbations ensures that the protection is effective against a wide range of AI models, as many modern AI systems use similar architectures or feature extractors.

 ## Security Analysis